-Charleroi Airport is not in Brussels; it is about 45km away.
-If you decide to get to Brussels by taxi, expect a fare of €100 or more.
+Charleroi Airport is not located in Brussels, but is approximately 45 km outside the capital area.
+If you decide to get to Brussels by taxi, expect a fare of \leq 100 or more.
 The best way to get to Brussels would be by bus.
 There is a shuttle bus that runs every 30 minutes from 3.30 AM onwards.
-Prices vary, so buying a ticket online is a good idea.
+Ticket prices vary, so buying a ticket in advance online is a good idea.